jameswritescode/rubyserv/README.md

 And **this is in development, it's not perfect**.
 If you find a problem, please create an issue, or open a pull request.
 Thanks!

 If you have any questions or problems feel free to open an issue or find newton on [irc.freenode.net](http://freenode.net) in #rubyserv.
+A little planning and task keeping is done on [Trello](https://trello.com/b/2sqGDjIT).

 ### Configuration